Russia refuses to bail two Britons held for Greenpeace protest

 MOSCOW (Reuters) - Two Britons held in Russia for a Greenpeace protest were ordered to remain in pre-trial detention on Friday, a defeat for the first of the many foreigners among the 30 detainees to seek bail.

-Freelance videographer Kieron Bryan and Greenpeace activist Phillip Ball, who, like the others, face piracy charges, had appealed against an order that they be held through late November.
+Freelance videographer Kieron Bryan and Greenpeace activist Phillip Ball, who, like the others, face piracy charges, had appealed against their detention through late November.

-The court, in the northern port city of Murmansk, has already denied bail to four Russians held for the September 18 protest in which a Greenpeace ship was boarded by security forces close to an oil rig in the Arctic.
+The court, in the northern port city of Murmansk, had already denied bail to four Russians held for the September 18 protest in which a Greenpeace boat was boarded by security forces close to an oil rig in the Arctic.

-The piracy charges - punishable by up to 15 years’ jail- appear aimed at sending a message that Moscow will not tolerate attempts to disrupt its development of the resource-rich Arctic that Greenpeace says could destroy a pristine environment.
+The arrests and the piracy charges - punishable by up to 15 years in prison - appear aimed at deterring protests and sending a message that Moscow will not tolerate any such actions.

 Other countries and companies are seeking to exploit Arctic energy resources and face similar concerns from environmentalists.
 A Finnish minister resigned on Friday over a row about a Greenpeace protest last year.